felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/dotted-journal.jpg" position="center" caption="" >}}

+## Number your pages

+If your notebook doesn't have page numbers already (most don't), I strongly recommend that you number your pages yourself.
+This is invaluable to allow you to reference your notes later on.
+It is such an integral part of my system that I initially forgot to list it here!
+This is a quality of life upgrade that is too obvious to life without.

 ## Take the time to shop for pens and highlighters

 Story time, as this is a subject that is near and dear to my heart.